Deeptiman/multiorgledger/README.md

 <ul>
 <li>
 <p>As the chaincode only be instantiated once, so if any changes made in the chaincode, then it will be upgraded with a new version code and keeping the chaincode name same (important) in the network.</p>
-<p>// Any one of organization resource management client can execute the upgrade query and their peers will be mention in the target.
+<p>// Any one of organization resource management client can execute the upgrade query and their peers will be mention in the target.</p>
-// Policy can be remain the same unless it requires modification based on your chaincode buiseness requirements.</p>
+<p>// Policy can be remain the same unless it requires modification based on your chaincode buiseness requirements.</p>
 <pre><code>

         req := resmgmt.UpgradeCCRequest{